 We finally got a full day to experience them all and it was quite busy as they were having their sea glass festival.
-Multiple little tents full of great local crafts in between tours of the great local craft.
+Multiple little tents were full of great local crafts in between tours of the great local craft.
 They have wine festivals and big Christmas week festival of lights.
-St Michael’s is the one stop town for shopping, eating, touring and drinking!
+St Michael’s is the one-stop town for shopping, eating, touring and drinking!

 Due to the festival happening that day they were super busy and had a band playing so we were not able to do our norm and buy flights to share to try all their beers.
 We have tried some of their mainstays in the past at previous beer festivals so it wasn’t a total loss.
 We also like to get the full brewery experience by touring their brew house as well but again were too packed for tours.